Rapid Software Testing

 What Will We Learn?

-If you are an experienced tester, developer, business analyst, or manager, you'll find out how to articulate those intellectual processes of testing that you already practice intuitively.
+If you are an experienced tester, developer, business analyst, or manager, you'll find out how to reframe and articulate those intellectual processes of testing that you already practice intuitively.
 You'll discover how to model risk, how to design and describe your test coverage, and how to report problems and progress effectively.
 You'll learn how to talk about the product and your work clearly without resorting to unhelpful and misleading metrics.
 If you're a new tester, hands-on testing exercises will help you gain critical experience.

 What If We Outsource?

 What If We Work In A Regulated Environment?

 A context-driven approach to testing begins by addressing the needs of the project and the factors that would make a difference to testing.
-Rapid testing is entirely compatible with that.
-We have taught this class to organizations pursuing the CMM, and in organizations subject to FDA and other regulatory requirements.
-Rapid testing is about thinking, so as long as the project owners still want you to think well and find important problems quickly, this is a class that applies to you.
+Rapid Software Testing is entirely compatible with that.
+We have taught this class to organizations pursuing the CMMi, and in organizations subject to FDA and other regulatory requirements.
+Rapid Software Testing is about testing, so as long as the project owners still want you to think well and find important problems quickly, this is a class that applies to you.
 But Rapid Software Testing is also reporting your work quickly and credibly.
-We don't advocate eliminating documentation unless it's wasteful and irrelevant.
+We don't advocate eliminating documentation entirely unless it's wasteful and irrelevant.
 Yet we do advocate a lean form of test documentation, trimming it to the greatest extent you can while still fulfilling your project's mission.